deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 MinimizerResult printout also shows a correlation of -0.74 between these two parameters.

-We close this section by noting that a compelling feature of mrsimulator& LMFit is that you can perform a simultaneous spectra fit from different methods for a single set of spin system parameters.
+We close this section by noting that a compelling feature of mrsimulator and LMFit is that you can perform a simultaneous spectra fit from different methods for a single set of spin system parameters.
 Check out all the examples in the :ref:`fitting_examples`, notably the